What's new in the latest Honda City package for the Indian market?

 2. Honda City 2018 Interior

-The cabin’s theme colors are black and beige.
+The cabin’s theme colours are black and beige.
 Added with some silver touches, the design promotes a premium look for the interior space.

 Inside the new Honda City 2018